WesDaMooch/Modular-Mooch-VCV/README.md

 ## Installing

-The plugin can be installed by downloading the latest release build and moving it to Rack’s plugin folder.
+Download the latest release and place the `.vcvplugin` file in your Rack plugins folder.

 ## Building